curveballdaniel/uni-discord-bot/README.md

 # uni-discord-bot
-A simple Discord Uniswap bot which alerts when certain thresholds are met
+A crypto Discord bot written in node.js with a variety of different coin info/price searching commands, and soon alerts when/if certain thresholds are met.

 # Starting up the bot